sreekanth-anubolu/BookMyTable/README.md

 # BookTable

+This is a project that I have done for Xhackers hackathon.
-Booktable is the app that lets you book the table on any registered restaurants.
+Concept of Booktable is to let users book table on any registered restaurants.

+This is developed using Xamarin Forms.

+Work in progress.